Welcome

 Ultimately, the HOA is what the HOA members make of it.
 The members have rights (see HOA Bill of Rights.) and can make changes.
 The banks like to think HOAs have a purpose.
 Many lenders prefer to see an HOA involved in the homes they finance due to a national study that determined that HOA homes, on average, have a 4.2% higher value than non-HOA homes.
 This assures the lender that their loan is secured.
 This very same rationale benefits all home owners--an HOA can be a financial benefit upon resale of your home!

-Another unhelpful plea is that the board is illegal and the HOA paperwork was filed improperly.
+Another unhelpful plea is that the board is illegal because the HOA paperwork was filed improperly.
 As well, entertaining that the county assessor or clerk has authority over the HOA.
-These have become myths; no law or record gives the county any authority over the HOA.
+These are myths with no basis in fact; no law or record gives the county any authority over the HOA.
 The covenants are a common law agreement that run with the land.
 The corporate structure (a non-profit corp.) that maintains the HOA via the covenants is an entity of the state, not the county.
 Yet another myth is that the HOA is "voluntary" or that is can be converted to a voluntary status.
 Very few HOAs are voluntary and if so they indicate that in the public record.
 Given that there are private road and a greenspace to maintain, a voluntary form of governance would be very risky and not feasible in the long run.
 Additionally, many lenders would hesitate to make loans on homes in a community that has private roads and no HOA and no commitment of maintenance from the county.

-Another fantasy is that the developer had a power mindset and wanted total control of the neighborhood, or that the HOA was created to take care of issues that developer shunned.
+Another fantasy is that developers have a power mindset and want total control of the neighborhood, or that the HOA was created to take care of issues that the developer shunned.
 These are irrelevant and mythical.
 There are several hundred thousand HOAs in the U.S. and they are all created for the same reason: to give control to the local residents to maintain common areas, as well as to enforce a certain code by way of keeping up the maintenance of the general environment.

-Jumping to conclusions, invalid assumptions, exaggeration, and believing in myths is so prominent that current attempts to resolve dissatisfaction will ultimately fail.
-However, with an attitude toward learning the true facts, and patience to study and understand the options available, including the costs and the practical possibilities, changes could be made to eventually minimize the issues that currently exist.
+Jumping to conclusions, invalid assumptions, exaggeration, believing in myths, or ignoring responsibilities will not produce needed improvements.
+However, with an attitude toward learning the true facts, and patience to study and understand the options available, including the costs and the practical possibilities, improvements are possible that would change the neighborhood and the operations of the board for the better.
+A willingness to read, learn, understand and ACT with courtesy are the keys to HOA success.
+Facts, evidence, and true knowledge are essential.

 Next:* My Dues: Where are they Going?
 (A 7-Year Review)